We’re here to help you with your corporate bankruptcy

 Don’t worry, your business is more than just numbers to us.
 Facing corporate bankruptcy involves serious implications and often, scary challenges.
 We’ll practically, creatively, and objectively analyze all of your options, and partner with you to forge a solution.

-After struggling to pay your debts, you’re ready to consider bankruptcy.
-We understand how daunting that can seem.
+After struggling to pay your debts, you’re ready to consider bankruptcy and we understand how daunting that can seem.
 We truly want to objectively listen to you and discuss with you all the potential options that might make sense for your unique situation.
 In fact, bankruptcy can often be a tool to revitalize your business.
 We have over a decade of experience helping businesses just like yours go through this challenging process.
-We will explain your options in terms you’ll understand, and counsel you on the best one for your business.
+Because of that, we can explain your options in terms you’ll understand, and counsel you on the best one for your business.

 A Chapter 7 bankruptcy discharges the filer’s entire responsibility to pay for qualifying business and personal debt.
-A Chapter 13 bankruptcy enables the filer to keep his or her business open by paying creditors over the course of three to five years; similarly, the filer can opt for a Chapter 11 bankruptcy when the total debt exceeds debt limits, or in other limited circumstances.
+However, a Chapter 13 bankruptcy enables the filer to keep his or her business open by paying creditors over three to five years.
+Similarly, the filer can opt for a Chapter 11 bankruptcy when the total debt exceeds debt limits, or in other limited circumstances.